wakefieldite/ghostinthewire/README.md

 ## Why not just use an existing installer?

 Because none of them make the choices this project makes.
-Most Gentoo installers optimize for getting you to a desktop as fast as possible. ghostinthewire optimizes for getting you to a desktop that an adversary cannot trivially compromise, surveil, or fingerprint — and that you actually understand because you built it.
+Most Gentoo installers optimize for getting you to a desktop as fast as possible. ghostinthewires optimizes for getting you to a desktop that an adversary cannot trivially compromise, surveil, or fingerprint — and that you actually understand because you built it.

 ---